Crook County, Oregon: Politics

 Though Crook County is the most central county in Oregon, politically it falls in line with the eastern side of the state.
 The majority of registered voters who are part of a political party in Crook County, as well as most counties in eastern Oregon, are members of the Republican Party.
-Crook County was formerly a presidential bellwether county, voting with the winner since 1884, in 27 Presidential elections.
-However, the county lost its bellwether status after voting for George H. W. Bush in 1992.
+Crook County was formerly a presidential bellwether county, voting with the winner since 1888, in 26 presidential elections.
+However, the county lost its longest bellwether status to Okanogan County, Washington after voting for George H. W. Bush in 1992.
 It has voted Republican ever since.

 Economy

 Forest products, agriculture, livestock raising and recreation/tourism services constitute Crook County's total economy.
 Agriculture is supported by the development of irrigation districts, which permits the raising of hay, grain, mint, potatoes, and seed.
 Range and forest lands allow grazing for a sizable livestock industry.
 The Ochoco National Forest's stand of ponderosa pine is the main source of lumber.
 Tourism and recreation help round out the economy.
 Thousands of hunters, fishers, boaters, sightseers and rockhounds are annual visitors to its streams, reservoirs and the Ochoco Mountains.
 The Prineville Chamber of Commerce provides access to over 1,000 acre of mining claims to rockhounds, who can dig for free agates, limb casts, jasper and thundereggs.